 However, if you have not yet purchased your lemon tree and think you might not have the patience to wait for fruit production, consider sourcing one that is more established and already a few years of age.
 Many lemon trees sold in nurseries that are between 2 and 3 feet in height are likely nearing or already of fruit bearing age, and may even have fruit on them already.

 During which seasons do lemon trees bear fruit?

 Lemon trees are considered everbearing, so given favorable environmental circumstances and proper care, a lemon tree will produce fruit year-round.
-However, depending on your variety, you may find that your lemon tree is much higher yielding during the winter and spring, with more sporadic fruits continuing to develop throughout the summer and fall.
-Eureka and Lisbon lemons have a seasonality that is partial to producing in the winter and spring, while the Meyer variety is more of a true everbearing species.
+However, depending on your variety, you may find that your lemon tree produces a significantly higher yield during the winter and spring, with more sporadic fruits continuing to develop throughout the summer and fall.
+Eureka and Lisbon lemons have a seasonality that is favorable to producing in the winter and spring, while the Meyer variety is more of a true everbearing species.